YueHao96/DSCI-552_Final-Project/README.md

 ## Inspiration:
     https://github.com/propublica/compas-analysis
-    It is also the origianl data source.
+    It is also the original data source.